allenjlee/hatch/README.md

+## Hatch was first created in a private repository, 203 commits - 2 contributors.
+## See the website at: https://hatch-mit.herokuapp.com

 ## Hatch - Browse.
 Eat.
 Hangout.

 Hatch is a web application that gives students a platform to open up their own restaurant out of their dorm.